bee344/asset-hub-examples/README.md

 ##### Monitoring of XCM deposits

-Thanks to XCM and a growing number of parachains, asssets (and foreign assets) can exist across several blockchains, which means the providers need to monitor cross-chain transfers on top of local transfers and corresponding `foreignAssets.transfer_*` events.
+Assets can exist across several blockchains, which means the service providers need to monitor cross-chain transfers on top of local transfers and corresponding `foreignAssets.transfer_*` events.

 Currently, foreign assets can be sent and received in Asset Hub either with a [Reserve Backed Transfer or Teleporting](https://wiki.polkadot.network/docs/learn-xcm-pallet#transfer-reserve-vs-teleport) from other parachains.
 In both cases, the event emitted when processing the transfer is the `foreignAssets.issued` event.
-Hence, providers should listen to these events, pointing to an address in their system.
-For this, the service provider must query every new block created, loop through the events array, filter for any `foreignAssets.issued` event, and apply the appropriate business logic.
+Hence, you should listen to these events, pointing to an address in their system.
+For this, you should query every new block created, loop through the events array, filter for any `foreignAssets.issued` event, and apply the appropriate business logic.

 ##### Tracking back XCM information